Blackstone-backed hotel chain La Quinta files to go public

 J.P.
-Morgan and Morgan Stanley are the underwriters, the company said in a filing with the Securities and Exchange Commission (SEC) on Monday. (r.reuters.com/jyh76v)
+Morgan and Morgan Stanley are the underwriters, the company said in a filing with the Securities and Exchange Commission (SEC) on Monday. ()

 Blackstone, the largest publicly listed alternative asset manager, took Hilton Worldwide Holdings Inc public in the biggest-ever hotel IPO in December.